ansible/ansible-lint/docs/custom-rules.rst

 * ID: A unique identifier
 * Short description: Brief description of the rule
 * Description: Behaviour the rule is looking for
-* Tags: one or more tags that may be used to include or exclude the rule
+* Tags: One or more tags that may be used to include or exclude the rule
 * At least one of the following methods:

   * ``match`` that takes a line and returns None or False, if the line doesn't match the test, and True or a custom message, when it does.
 (This allows one rule to test multiple behaviours - see e.g. the *CommandsInsteadOfModulesRule*.)